A2osX/A2osX/README.md

 # A2osX Multi-Tasking OS for Apple II

-### Updated February 11, 2020
+### Updated February 13, 2020

-## A2osX Final Release Candidate for 0.93 now available
+## A2osX 0.93 has been Released!
+RELEASE Media are now available

 See the **[news](#news)** section below for more information.